renatorib/react-powerplug/README.md

   )}
 </Toggle>

-// you can also use a `render` prop instead
+// You can also use a `render` prop instead

 <Toggle
   initial={false}